1. Why do we need to go Net Zero?

 7. How can companies establish a low-carbon product for sale to the consumer?

 Innovating with suppliers and partners is the key to reducing the carbon footprint of a company’s products.
 For instance, reformulating products to reduce GHG-intensive with fewer raw materials and also different ingredients can reduce CO2 emissions significantly.

 It is essential to reduce the impact of raw materials in order to create a more sustainable future for our planet.
 The growing, extracting, and processing of ingredients and materials for our products and packaging use a lot of energy.
 In fact, raw materials make up typically around half of a company’s value chain GHG emissions.

 In order to reduce the carbon footprint, we need to look for ways to find lower-carbon alternatives for materials and ingredients.
 This includes working with the suppliers to find more sustainable options.

 Another effective way to develop a low-carbon product is to use industrial GHG emissions capture processes.
-These include chemical methods of converting CO2 into other less harmful byproducts or utilizing the heat & steam from gas emissions to recapture some energy.
+These include chemical methods of converting CO2 into other less harmful byproducts, or utilizing the heat or steam from gas emissions to recapture some energy.